jcaip/jcaip.github.io/_posts/2019-10-01-Embeddings-Cooccurrence.md

 ---
-published: False
+published: True
 layout: post
 tags: [machine-learning, nlp, research]
 title: Learning Embeddings from Cooccurence Matrices
 ---

-I've written a lot in the past about contrastive learning, in particular about QuickThoughts by Logeswaran and Lee.

-I've been playing with a different way to mine semantically similar examples for contrastive learning.
+I wanted to share a different way to learn sentence representations.

 <!--more-->

-In the QT paper they find semantically similar and dissimilar examples by looking at the location of the sentences in the minibatch.
+To learn sentence representations, we learn a function to convert a sentence to a vector.

+This is useful because then you can use the vectors to do semantic search and stuff.

+One way to learn this is to try and predict the next sentence.

 $$\prod_{s_i \in D}  P_\theta(s_{i+1} \mid s_i, D)$$

-This leads to good sentence as well as word embeddings.
+In Quickthoughts, they find semantically similar and dissimilar examples by looking at the location of the sentences in the minibatch.

 As a brief recap, this loss function is calculated by taking a row-wise KL between two matrices, the scores matrix and a targets matrix,

 $$